-Taos Vigas is another version of wall art of Taos Pueblo.
+Taos Vigas is another version of the wall art of the Taos Pueblo.
 Here you can see the Taos Vigas up close.
 The original of this wall art is in watercolor.
-“Vigas” are the ends of cedar logs supporting the roofs of the Taos Pueblo.
+“Vigas“ are the ends of cedar logs supporting the roofs of the Taos Pueblo.
 This image depicts the traditional method of adobe construction.
-On top of the logs are mats of branches on which laid grasses covered with a thick layer of mud and a finishing coat of adobe plaster.
-Get your Canvas prints of Taos Vigas along with metal prints of all of my wall art of landscapes on this site.
+On top of the logs are mats of branches that laid grasses covered with a thick layer of mud and a finishing coat of adobe plaster.
+Get your contemporary Canvas prints of Taos Vigas along with metal prints of all of my wall art of landscapes on this site.

 Taos Vigas at the Taos Pueblo